 - Loss Assessment

 In addition to these basic policies, condo/coop and all other residential insurance policies should contain a lot of clauses that would show the limits of each coverage to each high-value item.
 There are a lot more that you might want to review when it comes to home insurance.
 And also, what item should you insure?

 What are the Common Claims for Condo Insurance?

 If you need to file a claim that includes your condo/coop, you will not just deal with one insurance policy.
 A condo owner will depend on two of the building’s main (master) policy and their personal policy to claim.
-There will be a time when another unit owner or a third-party claim will get involved and will file negligence on your part.
+There will be a time when another unit owner or a third-party claim will get involved and file negligence on your part.
 They will claim that it is your fault and responsibility.
-If this is the case, their insurance will be part of your plate.
-The two or three parties will then decide on what is the best way of action they will take.
+If so, their insurance will be part of your plate.
+The two or three parties will then decide on their best action.
 They will need to find the actual loss and who will be responsible for covering it before they file and settle the claim.

-A usual kind of claim for condos and coops if there are several insurance policies you have to pay is water damage claim.
+A usual kind of claim for condos and coops, if there are several insurance policies you have to pay, is a water damage claim.